StephenJudeD/Generative-AI-Advanced-RAG-Model-using-Orwells-1984/README.md

 prompt_in_chat_format = [
     {
         "role": "system",
         "content": """Using the provided context from '1984', answer the question directly and concisely.
-If the question cannot be answered from the context, indicate so, but in a curt manner using few words."""
+If the question cannot be answered from the provided context, indicate so directly"""
     },
     {
         "role": "user",